Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Findings

 \subsubsection{Individual Level}

-\textbf{Slowing software development.} Most of the participants (i.e., P1-P3, P5-P19, P21, P22) mention how using LLMs may slow software developers.
+\textbf{Frictions in LLM-assisted software development.} Most of the participants (i.e., P1-P3, P5-P19, P21, P22) mention how using LLMs may slow software developers.
 For instance, they may need to start a new conversation when LLMs get stuck in the same wrong suggestion, e.g.: \faComments \;\textit{``I usually started from scratch and gave him as much background and information as possible.
 Because when I continued the same conversation, it tended to continue the same mistake"} -- P6 [Data Engineer].

-Due to the possibility of hallucinations happening, developers need to review suggestions, e.g., \faComments \;\textit{``We don't have that trust [that] everything [every output] is correct, because it's not always correct, so we still have that gap like everything is not [always] correct."} -- P18 [Software Developer].
+\textbf{Frictions in human-LLM communication.} We identified six participants (i.e., P1-P4, P6, P17) mentioning challenges related to miscommunication with LLMs.
+This appears to happen due to AI hallucination or ``misunderstanding" of user prompts, e.g.: \faComments \;\textit{``Sometimes it will do extra things that I didn't ask for."} -- P5 [Software Developer].
+But this can also occur due to the user facing difficulty in creating clear prompts, e.g.: \faComments \;\textit{``There's a communication problem.
+I can't explain the whole robust part so that the LLM has the basis to be able to answer me"} -- P6 [Data Engineer].

-\textbf{Increasing the Developer's Effort.} The majority of the participants (i.e., P1, P3-P12, P14-P17, P19, P21, P22) presented scenarios where adopting LLMs increase their effort, for example, due to LLMs' response size limitation, e.g.: \faComments \;\textit{``The biggest [limitation] would be the question of answer size, where it can't answer a very large answer, and I'm going to have to ask several small questions in order to get my objective."} -- P1 [Software Developer].
-In order to avoid LLMs from getting a full picture, software developers may also need to break down prompts into subprompts, e.g.: \faComments \;\textit{``I don't typically give the whole idea that I want to achieve to the GPT.
-Rather, I kind of break down into different segments and then let them to generate the code for me for each segment.
+\textbf{Overhead introduced by LLMs.} The majority of the participants (i.e., P1, P3-P12, P14-P17, P19, P21, P22) presented scenarios where adopting LLMs increase their effort, for example, due to LLMs' response size limitation, e.g.: \faComments \;\textit{``The biggest [limitation] would be the question of answer size, where it can't answer a very large answer, and I'm going to have to ask several small questions in order to get my objective."} -- P1 [Software Developer].
+In order to prevent LLMs from giving a full picture, software developers may also need to break down prompts into subprompts, e.g.: \faComments \;\textit{``I don't typically give the whole idea that I want to achieve to the GPT.
+Rather, I kind of break it down into different segments and then let them generate the code for me for each segment.
 In the end, I would do my own construction [, integration,] of these segments."} -- P17 [Data Analyst].
 The unstable accuracy of LLMs also makes the developers spend energy in vain implementing wrong suggestions, e.g.: \faComments \;\textit{``I would follow the debugging steps that they laid out for me.
 And then sometimes that works.
 Sometimes it doesn't, as usual"} -- P3 [Software Engineer].